 \subsection{Impact on $\megsign$ search}

 The measurement of RMD is a powerful internal cross-check of the experiment.
 This analysis uses the same data sample, calibrations, reconstruction and event selections as that of the $\megsign$ search in \cite{meg2010}.
-Therefore, the agreement between the measured RMD branching ratio and the resulting distributions from SM predictions provides extra confidence in the reliability of the search for $\megsign$.
+Therefore, the agreement in the branching ratio and the distribution between the measurements and the SM predictions provides additional confidence in the reliability of the search for $\megsign$.

-A more practical purpose of analyzing RMD is to estimate the number of RMD events in the fit region of the $\megsign$ search.
-We extrapolate the number of RMD events measured in the low-$\egamma$ region (energy-sideband) to the fit region by using the ratio of the partial branching ratios and the ratio of the efficiencies.
-This estimate is directly implemented in the likelihood of the $\megsign$ search as a constraint on the number of RMD events \cite{meg2013,meg2010}.
+A more practical purpose of analysing RMD is to estimate the number of RMD events in the fit region of the $\megsign$ search.
+We extrapolate the number of RMD events measured in the low-$\egamma$ region ($40<E_\gamma<48~\mathrm{MeV}$) to the fit region ($48<E_\gamma<58~\mathrm{MeV}$) by using the ratio of the partial branching ratios and the ratio of the efficiencies.
+This estimate is directly implemented in the likelihood of the $\megsign$ search as a constraint on the number of RMD events \cite{meg2010,meg2013}.

 Another application of the RMD analysis is the use of RMD events as an alternative normalization channel.
 The advantage of using RMD is its closer resemblance to $\megsign$ decay compared to that of Michel decay, since not only a positron but also a photon from a muon decay is measured.
-The systematic uncertainties are independent of those of the Michel positron normalization scheme.
-An uncertainty of 10\% was assigned to the normalization in the analysis in \cite{meg2009} by using the Michel channel only, while the uncertainty was reduced to 7\% in the analysis reported in \cite{meg2010} by using the combination of the Michel and RMD channels.
-Since then, further progress in the RMD analysis successfully reduced the uncertainty down to 4\% by the spectrum analysis described in the previous section \cite{meg2013}.
+The Michel positron approach provides normalization with 5\% uncertainty\footnote{While 10\% uncertainty was assigned to the normalization in \cite{meg2009} by using the Michel channel only, the uncertainty was reduced to 5\% by improvements in the analysis in \cite{meg2013}; see \cite{fujii_2013} for the details.} while the RMD approach has an uncertainty of 6\%.
+The systematic uncertainties of those two approaches are independent, so that the combination leads to 4\% uncertainty in the $\megsign$ normalization \cite{meg2013}.